-10 essential Sri Lanka experiences
+11 essential Sri Lanka experiences

 Sri Lanka popular holiday destination in South Asia attracts a large number of holidaymakers every year.
 Sri Lanka is a holiday destination to experience one of the unique cultures in the world, which dates back to more than 2 millennia.
 The traditional culture is one of the very interesting aspects of Sri Lankan lives.
 People of Sri Lanka always respect their culture and try to retain the uniqueness of their culture despite the foreign influence.

 Sri Lanka was under foreign administrations such as Portuguese, Dutch, and English and for a short period of time under French.
-But, none of the foreign administration was able to make a considerable impact on the native Sinhalese culture and tradition.
+But, none of the foreign administrations was able to make a considerable impact on the native Sinhalese culture and tradition.
 Sri Lanka is a fast-developing nation in the region and fast approaching the modern lifestyle.
 Sri Lanka can be described as a country, which is least corrupted by globalization.

-The best way to experience this cultural holiday destination is diving into Sinhalese culture by yourself.
+The best way to experience this cultural holiday destination is by diving into Sinhalese culture by yourself.
 Sri Lankans are very warm and friendly people and they are ready to help the tourists to get to know their culture, tradition and lifestyle.
 Here are a few things that may help you to experience the typical Sri Lankan life.

 1. Sip a glass of arrack

-Arrack is the drink of working people of Sri Lanka.
+Arrack is the drink of the working people of Sri Lanka.
 This alcoholic drink is virtually available at every corner of the island.
-It also can be described as the most favourite alcoholic drink on the island.
-Some men gather into the local arrack bars and sip a glass of arrack after hard work of the day.
+It also can be described as the favourite alcoholic drink on the island.
+Some men gather into the local arrack bars and sip a glass of arrack after the hard work of the day.
 It gives them some physical strength.